Southern Front of the Russian Civil War: Wrangel's Russian Army

 The formation of Wrangel's "Russian Army" heralded the last phase of the Russian Civil War in the South.
 The Crimean peninsula served as the White's last stronghold, where all the remnants of the other defeated White Armies gathered.

-In May 1920 the Reds destroyed the Army of the Caucasus, which had been part of the AFSR; the survivor's fled either to join Wrangel or to Georgia.

-By July 1920 Wrangel had 25,000 infantry, 5,000 cavalry, 13 tanks, 25 armoured cars, 40 aircraft, 2 battleships, 3 cruisers, 11 destroyers, 4 submarines and 8 gunboats.
+In May 1920, the Reds destroyed the Army of the Caucasus, which had been part of the AFSR; the survivor's fled either to join Wrangel or to Georgia.
+By July 1920 Wrangel had 25,000 infantry, 5,000 cavalry, 13 tanks, 25 armored cars, 40 aircraft, 2 battleships, 3 cruisers, 11 destroyers, 4 submarines and 8 gunboats.
 This expanded by October 1920 to 41,000 infantry and 17,000 cavalry.

-But despite the rise in manpower, Wrangel was unable to undertake a successful offensive towards Moscow or break out of his Crimean stronghold.
+However, despite the rise in manpower, Wrangel was unable to undertake a successful offensive towards Moscow or break out of his Crimean stronghold.
 A raid into the Kuban area in August 1920 under the command of General Sergei Georgievich Ulagay failed to expand White-held territory.

 The final assault on the Crimea by the Bolshevik re-constituted Southern Front (early November, 1920) under the command of Mikhail Frunze proved successful in defeating the last great White threat to the Reds.
 Entente vessels evacuated the last survivors of the White armies to Istanbul (16 November 1920).
 In 1921 they transferred to Bulgaria and Yugoslavia, where they finally disbanded.